 Align your passion and professional experience with academic scholarship.
 Make an impact in your field and community.

-The Doctor of Business Administration is a research-based doctoral program that focuses on applied, scholarly and evidence-based research.
+The Doctor of Business Administration is a research-intensive doctoral program that focuses on applied, scholarly and evidence-based management and organizational research.
+The DBA program promotes interdisciplinary research that tackles contemporary management, organizational, economic and social challenges.

 The DBA program has an innovative, hybrid design that takes you through three phases of deep learning and professional reflections.
 As a working professional, you’ll have the opportunity to address real-life management issues.
 You’ll focus on current challenges that businesses and societies face, and you’ll anticipate the challenges of the future.